ysawa/sass-bourbon-package/README.md

 bundle exec guard -i
 ```

 Then, you can edit your sass in css/sass directory.
-If you write right Sass file, Guard will convert it into CSS file.
+If you write right Sass codes and save the file, Guard will convert it into CSS file.
 It is very convenient.